-Kidney beans are NEVER to be used in chili or on the side!
+Kidney beans are never to be used in chili or on the side!
 Kidney beans are outlawed for Texas chili!
-In fact, I think Kidney beans are some kind of yankee plot to infiltrate the Pinto bean which is the correct bean to use at all times in Texas cooking.
+In fact, I think Kidney beans are some kind of northern plot to eliminate the Pinto bean which is the correct bean to use at all times in Texas cooking.

 I learned how to make cornbread when I was a child and I know my mother's recipe by heart:

-The Choctaw (Native American Tribe) invented a heartier variation on regular cornbread called Cracklin Bread.
+The Choctaw (Native American Tribe) invented a heartier variation of regular cornbread called Crackling Bread.
 Sometimes my mother would make this kind and sometimes we just had regular cornbread which we ate almost every night of the week.

 Cornbread goes well with chili and it goes especially well with a big bowl of Pinto Beans with some home fries on the side.
 I grew up on the poor side and we ate beans and cornbread often.
-Now I miss it terribly because nutritionists will tell you that this good filling home cooked food is bad for you.
+Now I miss it terribly because nutritionists will tell you that this good filling home-cooked food is bad for you.
 I have a theory that they're wrong.
 When I ate most of my meals home cooked in my Texas youth I had no problem with my weight.
-Now that I try to eat "healthy" foods, I've found quite a few pounds over the years that stubbornly won't come off.
-Maybe I should go back to eating like I did way back then.
+Now that I try to eat healthy foods, I've found quite a few pounds over the years that stubbornly won't come off.
+Maybe I should go back to eating like I did when I was young.